core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 When receiving a message protected in group mode, a signature checker (see {{sec-additional-principals}}) proceeds as follows.

-* The signature checker retrieves the encrypted counter signature ENC_SIGNATURE from the message payload, and computes the original counter signature SIGNATURE as
+* The signature checker retrieves the encrypted countersignature ENC_SIGNATURE from the message payload, and computes the original countersignature SIGNATURE as

    SIGNATURE = ENC_SIGNATURE XOR KEYSTREAM

    where KEYSTREAM is derived as per {{sssec-encrypted-signature-keystream}}.

-* The signature checker verifies the original counter signature SIGNATURE, by using the public key of the sender endpoint.
+* The signature checker verifies the original countersignature SIGNATURE, by using the public key of the sender endpoint.
 The signature checker determines the public key to use based on the ID Context (Gid) and the Sender ID of the sender endpoint.

-Note that the following applies when attempting to verify the counter signature of a response message.
+Note that the following applies when attempting to verify the countersignature of a response message.

 * The response may not include a Partial IV and/or an ID Context.
 In such a case, the signature checker considers the same values from the corresponding request, i.e., the request matching with the response by CoAP Token value.

 * The response may not include a Sender ID.
 This can happen when the response protected in group mode matches a request protected in pairwise mode (see {{ssec-pre-conditions}}), with a case in point provided by {{I-D.amsuess-core-cachable-oscore}}.
-In such a case, the signature checker needs to use other means (e.g., source addressing information of the server endpoint) to identify the correct public key to use for verifying the counter signature of the response.
+In such a case, the signature checker needs to use other means (e.g., source addressing information of the server endpoint) to identify the correct public key to use for verifying the countersignature of the response.

-The particular actions following a successful or unsuccessful verification of the counter signature are application specific and out of the scope of this document.
+The particular actions following a successful or unsuccessful verification of the countersignature are application specific and out of the scope of this document.

 # Message Processing in Pairwise Mode # {#sec-pairwise-protection}